mmcclure79/WifiPlus/README.md

 # WifiPlus
- Creates Wifi profile using a gui
+ Creates Wifi profile using a gui before SSID is available to add.
+ This assumes the Security is WPA2